 Full Step Mode (Two Phase ON)

-In this mode, the stepper motor rotates one full step with every electrical pulse sent to the coil.
-This involves energizing two phases simultaneously, ensuring the motor operates at its maximum torque.
+In this mode the motor operates at its maximum torque.
 However, it can result in higher noise and vibrations.
 This mode is best suited for applications needing high torque over precision.

 11100